-- Students are to abide by the policies and procedures of Lake Technical College and the facilities utilized by the Medical Assisting Program for practicum.
-Any student not in compliance with the set guidelines may be asked by the practicum coordinator/faculty to leave the practicum facility.
+- 1. Students are to abide by the policies and procedures of Lake Technical College and the facilities utilized by the Medical Assisting Program for practicum.
+Any student not in compliance with the set guidelines may be asked by the practicum coordinator/instructor to leave the practicum facility.
 The student will not be allowed to return to that practicum site.
-The faculty will notify the HSE Department Chair who will schedule a SIT meeting with the student. - 2.
-Students will observe patient care activities and assist only as directed by the practicum coordinator/faculty or preceptor in charge.
+The instructor will notify the HSE Department Chair who will schedule a SIT meeting with the student. - 2.
+Students will observe patient care activities and assist only as directed by the practicum coordinator/instructor or preceptor in charge.
 Students will perform only patient care that has been covered and completed in his/her present program. - 3.
 Remember to protect patient privacy and confidential information.
 What you hear and see is not for general discussion.
 Any violation of this policy will be considered a serious breach of professional ethics.
 A Confidentiality Statement with each student's signature is kept on file. - 4.
 Students will attend practicum according to the practicum schedule.
 The practicum coordinator will do all scheduling.
 If there is a scheduling conflict, you must contact the practicum coordinator, who will discuss issues with the HSE Chair.
-During the practicum schedule, students will notify the practicum coordinator when they have arrived at practicum site and when they leave for the day.
-Time sheets will be faxed to the HSE office at the end of each scheduled week. - Students are authorized to be at the practicum sites only for scheduled times.
+Time sheets will be faxed to the HSE office at the end of each scheduled week. - 5.
+Students are authorized to be at the practicum sites only for scheduled times.
 Please do not arrive early or stay late unless permitted to do so in order to complete patient care.
 IF AN INCIDENT OCCURS WHILE AT A PRACTICUM SITE, THE PRACTICUM COORDINATOR MUST BE CONTACTED IMMEDIATELY. - 6.
 Unauthorized hours or shifts at a practicum site are not allowed.
-Hours for students attending any practicum site (including scheduled dates but not scheduled sites) without prior approval from the Practicum Coordinator/Faculty will not be counted toward clinical hours and such incidents will be reported to the HSE Department Coordinator. - 7.
-Students are expected to utilize their time productively (i.e., no cell phone use, no watching television, no sleeping, etc.) Students are expected to study or practice with equipment in order to maximize practicum experience. - 8.
+Hours for students attending any practicum site (including scheduled dates but not scheduled sites) without prior approval from the Practicum Coordinator/Instructor will not be counted toward clinical hours and such incidents will be reported to the HSE Department Coordinator.

+- 7. Students are expected to utilize their time productively (i.e., no cell phone use, no watching television, no sleeping, etc.) Students are expected to study or practice with equipment in order to maximize practicum experience. - 8.
 Any student not in a proper, professional, maintained uniform will be sent home, but may return with adherence to uniform policy.
 Student must clock out during this time and cannot be awarded minutes and/or hours while absent. - 9.
 The student is responsible for providing protective eyewear whether in- or outdoor.
 Proper and appropriate personal protective equipment shall be worn during all skills activities. - 10.
 Certain records must be maintained in order to document clinical experiences and skill performance at the practicum site.
-It is the responsibility of the student to adequately and accurately maintain these records.

-- 11. Additional policies and regulations may be established by the school, or by the Medical Assisting Program Faculty, or the HSE Department Coordinator during the course of the program.
+It is the responsibility of the student to adequately and accurately maintain these records. - 11.
+Additional policies and regulations may be established by the school, or by the Medical Assisting Program Instructor, or the HSE Department Coordinator during the course of the program.
 After due and proper notification, students will be expected to comply fully with all regulations. - Violation of any of the above may result in disciplinary action up to and including dismissal from the program.